JenXny/Jenny-VV-Labs/README.md

 # Jenny Vivar Labs
- This is my lab homework
+ This is my lab homework.
 For lab one I made a main scene where a mother rabbit and her baby are sitting idly by while a wolf spots them and decides to hunt them.
 In the second scene, I put several trees in a forest where a single rabbit is peacefully relaxing.
 For this lab I learned that saving images from the web onto my file folder is easier to do once everything is organized in one folder.